nikolainobadi/NnSwiftDataKit/README.md

 # NnSwiftDataKit

-NnSwiftDataKit is a Swift package designed to simplify the configuration of SwiftData containers, particularly when working with App Groups.
-It provides a convenient method to create a SwiftData container with support for Application Groups and user defaults.
+NnSwiftDataKit is a lightweight Swift package that streamlines the setup of SwiftData containers in apps that use App Groups.
+It provides:

+- a clean way to create a `ModelConfiguration` that stores data inside an App Group
+- automatic access to the correct `UserDefaults` suite
+- a convenient `Scene` extension for initializing a `ModelContainer`
+- optional database path printing for debugging

+The package does **not** define any SwiftData models and does **not** manage schema or migrations.
+Your app remains fully in control of its domain and data types.

+---

 ## Features
-- Configures SwiftData containers for use with App Groups.
-- Ensures the necessary directories are created.
+- Builds a `ModelConfiguration` using an App Group identifier.
-- Returns both a `ModelConfiguration` and a `UserDefaults` instance.
+- Returns the correct `UserDefaults` suite for the same App Group.
+- Provides a `Scene.initializeSwiftDataModelContainer` helper to inject containers cleanly.
+- Supports custom schemas and migration plans.
+- Works with iOS and macOS targets.

+---

 ## Installation